Kim Zolciak’s Husband Kroy Biermann Reacts To Atlanta Falcons’ Super Bowl Appearance

 “Congrats 2 the players, coaches, Arthur, and the staff of Falcons!!
 I know the work u all put n and its much deserved.
 Keep kicking ass!!”
 Kroy Biermann tweeted last night after the Atlanta Falcons beat the Green Bay Packers to advance to the Super Bowl, which will be played in two weeks.

 “Makes me so sad that you’re not on the team this year u worked so hard with them for so long.
-You should have been apart of this,” one person wrote to Kroy who had been playing for the Falcons for years, while another person added, “This is what you call class!
+You should have been apart of this,” one person wrote to Kroy, who had been playing for the Falcons for years

+Another person added, “This is what you call class!
 Cheering for your brothers even when you’re not with them!
 Miss seeing you in the red and black.”

-He didn’t reply to his followers, but one can imagine he was a bit sad about him not being able to play during the winning game yesterday.
+He didn’t reply to his followers, but one can imagine he was a bit sad about not being able to play during the winning game yesterday.
 Since being let go by the team, Kim Zolciak and her family have been open to relocating to another city for another team, but no team has expressed interest in him.

-“Congrats to the Falcons, Arthur Blanks and his family it couldn’t happen to better people,” Kim Zolciak wrote on Twitter after watching the Atlanta Falcons win Sunday’s game to advance to the Super Bowl, to which many of her fans reached out to her in regards to Biermann, writing, “I so wish Kroy Biermann could have been on the field.
+“Congrats to the Falcons, Arthur Blanks and his family it couldn’t happen to better people,” Kim Zolciak wrote on Twitter after watching the Atlanta Falcons win Sunday’s game to advance to the Super Bowl.

+Many of her fans reached out to her in regards to Biermann, with one writing, “I so wish Kroy Biermann could have been on the field.
 He so deserves it for all he gave that time over 8 years.”

 Kim Zolciak And Kroy Biermann Going Broke?
 New Court Documents Reveal ‘Don’t Be Tardy’ Star’s Money Troubles https://t.co/ipNrcotZUL pic.twitter.com/4mNrlL2l7T